Sweetyamnesia/BrainBoostVR/portfolio-project/Stage 1: Team Formation and Idea Development.md

 - Preparatory research on VR for elderly patients
 - Master’s thesis on VR for learning safety

+**📚 Context & Preparatory Work:**
+- **Exploratory Research:** Initial idea was to interview health professionals and video game designers to explore VR for seniors, aiming to promote intergenerational relationships and playful learning.
+Due to the scope of the master’s program, this step was not carried out.
+- **Master’s Thesis:** Investigated transfer of learning between experts and non-experts in laser safety, comparing immersive VR experiences with practical laboratory work to assess effectiveness of skill transfer and safe practices.
+- **Project Awareness & Inspiration:** Created a dedicated Instagram (for observation and idea tracking) page and followed VR companies to gather ideas, observe trends, and map potential users.
+A mindmap was also made to identify all target groups, which helped narrow the scope for the MVP.

 **🔍 Identified Problem:** Patients in cognitive or motor rehabilitation often lack motivating and engaging solutions.
 Traditional methods are monotonous, reducing adherence and effectiveness

-**📝 Techniques Used:** Mindmapping, market research, following VR companies, creating personas for target users
+**📝 Techniques Used:**
+- Mindmapping of target users, stakeholders, and potential features
+- Market research and social media observation
+- Persona creation to understand needs and pain points
+- Focused scope: restricted initial MVP to core exercises for healthcare professionals

-**💭 Initial Idea:** Develop a VR application to support professionals and caregivers, including immersive exercises and a tracking dashboard
+**💭 Initial Idea:** VR application to support professionals and caregivers in rehabilitation, with immersive exercises and progress tracking

 ---